Batch reactor: Single external jacket

-Half coil jacket
+Half-coil jacket

-The half coil jacket is made by welding a half pipe around the outside of the vessel to create a semi circular flow channel.
+The half-coil jacket is made by welding a half pipe around the outside of the vessel to create a semi circular flow channel.
 The heat transfer fluid passes through the channel in a plug flow fashion.
 A large reactor may use several coils to deliver the heat transfer fluid.
 Like the single jacket, the temperature in the jacket is regulated to control heating or cooling.

-The plug flow characteristics of a half coil jacket permits faster displacement of the heat transfer fluid in the jacket (typically less than 60 seconds).
+The plug flow characteristics of a half coil jacket permits faster displacement of the heat transfer fluid in the jacket (typically less than 60 s).
 This is desirable for good temperature control.
-It also provides good distribution of heat transfer fluid which avoids the problems of non uniform heating or cooling between the side walls and bottom dish.
+It also provides good distribution of heat transfer fluid which avoids the problems of non-uniform heating or cooling between the side walls and bottom dish.
 Like the single jacket design however the inlet heat transfer fluid is also vulnerable to large oscillations (in response to the temperature control valve) in temperature.

 Constant flux cooling jacket

 The constant flux cooling jacket is a relatively recent development.
 It is not a single jacket but has a series of 20 or more small jacket elements.
 The temperature control valve operates by opening and closing these channels as required.
 By varying the heat transfer area in this way, the process temperature can be regulated without altering the jacket temperature.

-The constant flux jacket has very fast temperature control response (typically less than 5 seconds) due to the short length of the flow channels and high velocity of the heat transfer fluid.
+The constant flux jacket has very fast temperature control response (typically less than 5 s) due to the short length of the flow channels and high velocity of the heat transfer fluid.
 Like the half coil jacket the heating/cooling flux is uniform.
 Because the jacket operates at substantially constant temperature however the inlet temperature oscillations seen in other jackets are absent.
 An unusual feature of this type jacket is that process heat can be measured very sensitively.
 This allows the user to monitor the rate of reaction for detecting end points, controlling addition rates, controlling crystallization etc.